ADT settles with U.S. over paying for endorsements

 In the settlement, the FTC required ADT to disclose any financial relationship between the company and those who endorse its products in the future.

 ADT said it was “happy to have resolved the matter amicably.”
-NBC spokeswoman Megan Stackhouse said the network was “reviewing the matter.”
-Rhodes did not respond to a request for comment.
+Rhodes and NBC representatives did not immediately respond to a request for comment.

-ADT shares closed down 1 percent at $30.93 on the New York Stock Exchange.
+ADT shares dipped 0.2 percent at $31.17 on the New York Stock Exchange.

-Reporting by Diane Bartz; Editing by Ros Krasny, Jeffrey Benkoe and Meredith Mazzilli